MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/making-webhook-calls-from-cloudscript.md

 ---
-title: Making Webhook Calls from CloudScript
+title: Making Webhook calls from CloudScript
 author: v-thopra
 description: Describes how to make Webhook calls from CloudScript, for both non-secure and secure scenarios. ms.author: v-thopra